lazirpascual/cloud-computers/README.md

 # Shopping-Website

 This is a fullstack MERN application that models an e-commerce website that lets you buy computer parts.
-Uses a REST API I made that holds the product and cart data, stored in a non-relational database.
 Made using Javascript, React JS, Node JS, Express, MongoDB, and Material-UI. <br />

 [Live Demo of Application](https://cloudcomputers.netlify.app/)